Spironolactone is a diuretic, also known as a 'water tablet'.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.
 The salt balance in your bloodstream may be upset by diuretics and your doctor will want you to have a blood test from time to time to check for this.

-- Diuretics help you to lose water, so you can breathe and move more easily.
+- Diuretics help you to lose water, so you can breathe or move more easily.
 If, however, you lose too much fluid, you may become dehydrated.
 This will make you feel thirsty and make your skin look and feel dry.
 Let your doctor know if this happens, as your dose may need to be adjusted.

 - If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.